circular design consultancy by Dr. Beatriz Pozo Arcos

 Internally, access is simplified.
 A single tool opens the device, streamlining repair and upgrade workflows.
 It lowers the barrier to entry for maintenance without compromising structural integrity.

-QR CODE FOR GUIDED DISASSEMBLY INSTRUCTIONS
+QR CODES FOR GUIDED DISASSEMBLY INSTRUCTIONS

+Scanning the QR codes links directly to official repair or replacement instructions — no need to search forums or dig through documentation.
 This design choice improves the user experience during repair by reducing friction.
 It removes ambiguity around part identification and disassembly steps.
 The instructions are specific to the exact component being handled.

 From a strategy standpoint, it reinforces brand credibility.
 By owning the support experience, Framework reduces third-party misinformation, increases trust, and provides a direct line to its ecosystem — both technical and commercial.